Jizen0x01/Xero-API-Bot/README.md

 #### `.p self_social_clan`

-Retrieve information about the user's social clan.
+Get insights into the user's social clan.

 ### Player/Clan Info Commands

 #### `.p clan <clan_name>`

-Retrieve information about a specific clan.
+Retrieve detailed information about a specific clan.

 #### `.p player <player_name>`

-Retrieve information about a specific player.
+Get comprehensive details about a specific player.

 ### Help Command

 #### `.p api_help`

-Display a help message containing information about available bot commands.
+Display a comprehensive help message containing information about all available bot commands.

 ## Contribution

 Contributions are welcome!
-If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.
+If you have ideas for improvements, new features, or encounter any issues, please feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ---